SCHOOL OF ENGINEERING AND COMPUTER SCIENCE

 PhD Full Registration Confirmation Policy

-1. VUW PhD provisional registration normally lasts for 12 months from the commencment of the PhD.
-It can be extended to 15 months, but further extension requires approval from the Associate Dean.
+• VUW PhD provisional registration lasts for 12 months from the commencement of the PhD (initial date of registration).
+Any further extension requires approval from the Associate Dean (Postgraduate Research).

-3. The proposal will be assessed by a graduate sub-committee, typically consisting of the Thesis Coordinator (or HoS), the primary supervisor, the second/co supervisor and/or one or two academic staff members in the corresponding research group.
+• The proposal will be assessed by a graduate sub-committee, typically consisting of the Seminar Chair, the student's supervisors, and 2-3 academic staff members: one in the corresponding research group and one knowledgeable but a bit further removed from the student's group.

 • A clear motivation(s) for the proposed research.